Guardianship Annapolis Family Law Firm Helping Clients Understand Their Case

 Guardianship Involves Complex Processes

-The process of establishing guardianship can be quite complex, as many laws exist to protect the interest of the minor or disabled.
+The process of establishing guardianship can be quite complex, as many laws exist to protect the interests of the minor or disabled.
 You must file a petition with the court to begin the process.
 The court will review the petition and interview all parties who will be affected by the appointment of a guardian.
 The child’s parents or the adult whom you are seeking guardianship of could contest the request for guardianship, which can complicate the process.
 You will want to talk with a lawyer before you file the petition to help you understand what to expect going into the process.

 Our Annapolis guardianship lawyers have years of experience in family law, and we are well-versed in the processes surrounding these types of cases.
 We understand that establishing guardianship can be an emotional experience, and we offer compassionate counsel to help you meet your goals.